 Gerard has won numerous arts and letters awards for fiction, published in journals and anthologies, garnered unanimously positive reviews and arts grants, had his short stories taught in multiple university courses, and his first novel has been placed in high school learning resource centres across Newfoundland and Labrador.

 A lecturer at Memorial University for nearly two decades and an occasional lecturer at University of New Brunswick, Gerard has a Ph.D. in American (Gothic) literature.
-He has recently hosted creative writing retreats in Ireland (2017), Lunenburg (2016), and Saint John, NB (2016), among others.
-A featured workshop leader at both the 2015 and 2016 WFNB Wordspring, Gerard was also faculty at the 2014 Piper's Frith retreat in Newfoundland and has led workshops across Atlantic Canada and Europe, including a recent invitation to lecture Masters in Creative Writing students at Newcastle University, UK.
+He has hosted creative writing retreats in Saint Andrews and Saint John, NB, in Lunenburg, NS, and this past spring, in Ireland.
+Gerard was a featured workshop leader at both the 2015 and 2016 WFNB Wordspring, and was also faculty at the prestigious Piper's Frith retreat in Newfoundland.
+He has led workshops across Atlantic Canada and Europe, including a recent invitation to deliver a lecture to Masters in Creative Writing students at Newcastle University, UK.

 Gerard regularly serves on juries of writing and granting competitions while mentoring poets and writers who show great promise.
 He lives in a cottage beside a lake in southern New Brunswick where he teaches university courses by distance and is writing both a new short story collection and a novel.